 Pop-up campers are generally easy to set up.
 However, both hard-sided and soft-sided (canvas sides) have their advantages and disadvantages.

-Hard-sided campers are generally more noise resistant and are better insulated from outdoor temperatures.
+Hard-sided campers are generally more noise-resistant and are better insulated from outdoor temperatures.
 Hard-sided pop-up campers will also offer more privacy, security, and noise reduction.
 In addition, the spring mechanism or power lift system makes setup or takedown a breeze.

 Soft-sided pop-up campers are generally less expensive.
-Small basic models are ultra-lite, making some a camper trailer under 3,000 pounds.
+Small basic models are ultra-lite, making some camper trailers under 3,000 pounds.
 They are also safer to tow because of their low profile.
 With a soft-sided camper, you can also feel like you are roughing it.
 You can get the feeling of being in a tent while sleeping on a comfortable mattress.

 You can also save money by storing your camper in your garage.
 These are a bit more complicated to set up but it is a skill that can be quickly learned.
 Once you set up a few times you will be an expert.
 You must make sure your tent canvas is completely dry before putting it away.